Slots seem to be poorly documented. What they do is simple, but whether they are used is tricky. This is a little mini-post on slots.

 Note: this post uses Python 3 metaclass notation.
 Python 2 uses assignment to a special

-attribute to set the metaclass.
-Also, Python 2 requires explicit, 2 argumentsuper()
+__metaclass__attribute to set the metaclass.
+Also, Python 2 requires explicit, 2 argumentsuper()calls.

 class WillNotBeAClass(object, metaclass=print):